 Meanwhile, make the glaze by combining honey, granulated sugar, and water.
 Microwave for a few seconds until a thin glaze forms, and then mix in a very small droplet of red food coloring.
 It should be a light red color.

-Once the pork has reached 150 degrees F, brush with the honey glaze every 5 minutes for another 10-15 minutes, or until the center has reached 160 F and the exterior is caramelized and slightly charred.
+Once the pork has reached 150 degrees F, brush with the honey glaze and return to the oven.
+Repeat every 5 minutes for another 10-15 minutes, or until the center has reached 160 F and the exterior is caramelized and slightly charred.

 Let it rest for 10 minutes before slicing against the grain.
 And there you have it, the BEST char siu pork ever!